-It’s important to recognize, too, that price and end-product should not be the differentiating factor.
-If you want to attract more clients, the clients that are meant for you, hiring a web designer that understands the impact of good branding, strategic engagement and how to guide your clients through the buying process could be your edge.
+It’s also important to recognize that price and end-product should not be the differentiating factor.
+If you want to attract more of your dream clients then hiring a web designer who understands the impact of good branding, strategic engagement and supports your customer journey could be your edge.

-Let’s dive into some of the factors that affect cost and some of the things you can do to keep your costs down.
-This post will leave you feeling empowered and ready to choose the right investment so that you build a beautiful website that creates the results you are looking for.
+Let’s dive into some of the factors that affect cost and some of the things you can do to ensure you are investing wisely.
+This post will leave you feeling empowered and ready to choose the right web designer so that you build a beautiful website that creates the results you are looking for.

 How much does it cost to hire a web designer to build a website?

 So you’ve decided that it’s time to invest in a website, but when you research the cost, the pricing range varies drastically.
 You think to yourself, how can there be that much of a discrepancy in price?
 What makes one web designer so much more expensive than another web designer?
 Can it really be that difficult?
 Isn’t it just a matter of dragging images and content around on a page until it looks pretty?